 II.
 PENALTIES AND SANCTIONS

 Violations of academic integrity and appropriate penalties vary in severity, and range from failure of a specific test or assignment, reduced course grade, failure of the course, probation, suspension, to expulsion from the University.1 The faculty member has the primary responsibility in determining the severity of the impact on a student’s grades in a course.
-In cases where the faculty member believes the severity of the offense warrants academic probation, suspension, or dismissal, such a recommendation should proceed through the division chair or school dean to the Dean of Graduate Studies.
+In cases where the faculty member believes the severity of the offense warrants academic probation, suspension, or dismissal, such a recommendation should proceed through the division chair or school dean to the Office of Graduate Studies.
 It is the responsibility of the faculty member to provide all documentation and supporting materials related to violations of academic integrity.

 Refer to Financial Policies to determine obligation to pay if suspension or expulsion occurs.